roberttidey/RPi_Cam_Web_Interface/README.md

 has this defaulted to same as scheduler so they show in that log.
 Download log button added.
 Installer script debugF option removed as now redundant.
+Schedule page only shows the rows applicable to the day mode selected.